hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-the-foundational-apis-for-the-hpe-greenlake-edge-to-cloud-platform-–-part-2-configuring-and-managing-a-workspace.md

 In the next part of this blog series, I will explore the set of APIs used for tracking activities and monitoring overall health of services and devices in the workspace.

 If you’re interested in trying out what I just discussed, you might want to check out one of our hands-on Workshops-on-Demand that lets you play with the HPE GreenLake APIs mentioned in this blog post.
 The workshops are free, available 24/7, and very easy to use.
 They give you a real-world experience without any risk.
-Check out our [catalog of workshops](https://developer.hpe.com/hackshack/workshops), register for the one you’re interested and go!
+Check out our [catalog of workshops](https://developer.hpe.com/hackshack/workshops), register for the one you’re interested in and go!
 It’s as simple as that.

 If you still have any questions regarding the HPE GreenLake platform APIs, join the [HPE Developer Community Slack Workspace](https://developer.hpe.com/slack-signup/) and start a discussion in our [\#hpe-greenlake-api](https://hpedev.slack.com/archives/C02EG5XFK8Q) channel.
 We’re always here to help.